-Most people in modern western culture have seen, owned or at least heard of Christmas trees.
+Most people in modern western culture have seen, owned, or at least heard of Christmas trees.
 They have been a symbol of the Christmas holiday for years.
 Plus, they are a tradition that is filled with history and one that many families have held onto for generations.
 Yet, how many Christmas Tree facts do you know?

 So, while most people know what a Christmas tree is.
-They may not realize all of the history behind this common symbol of Christmas joy.
+They may not realize all of the histories behind this common symbol of Christmas joy.
 Or even what it means and where the idea of the Christmas tree first came from.

 The History of the Christmas Tree

-The Christmas tree is actually one of the oldest pieces of Christmas tradition.
+The Christmas tree is actually one of the oldest pieces of the Christmas tradition.
 As the use of evergreen trees has dated back long before the name “Christmas” ever came to be.
 Check out these original Christmas Tree facts

 The first decorated Christmas tree was in Riga, Latvia in 1510.